bobbingwide/oik-types/readme.txt

 5. Taxonomies to types relationships

 == Upgrade Notice ==
+= 2.0.0 =
+Upgrade for a fix for Gutenberg Navigation blocks for existing menus.

 = 2.0.0-beta-20191028 =
 Upgrade for support to override _builtin on wp_block post type